 - Impacts of COVID-19 on Canadians - Experiences of Discrimination (Collected August 04, 2020 to August 17, 2020)

-- Impacts of COVID-19 on Canadians – Impacts on post-secondary students – Link TBD
+- Impacts of the COVID-19 pandemic on postsecondary students (ICPPS)

 A peer-reviewed journal of population health and health services research.
 It is designed for a broad audience that includes health professionals, researchers, policymakers, and the general public.
 Some recent examples: